DFG-funded Project: Journalism Challenged: Understanding Performative Publics through Media Practice

-Project Duration: Three Years (starting in January 2020)
+Project Duration: Three Years (started in May 2020)

 Margreth Lünenborg, Christoph Raetzsch (2018).
 “From Public Sphere to Performative Publics: Developing Media Practice as an Analytic Model”.
 In Media Practices, Social Movements, and Performativity: Transdisciplinary Approaches, Susanne Foellmer, Margreth Lünenborg, Christoph Raetzsch (eds.), 13-35.
 Abingdon: Routledge.

 Margreth Lünenborg (2019).
 “Affective Publics”.
 In Affective Societies.
 Key Concepts.
 Jan Slaby, Christian von Scheve (eds.), 319-329.
 Abingdon: Routledge.

 Christoph Raetzsch (2017).
 “Journalism Studies Beyond Journalism: A Critical and Appreciative Dialogue with Michael Schudson.”
 Journalism Studies 18(10): 1277-1292.
 DOI: 10.1080/1461670X.2017.1338151.